mahmud819/mahmud819/README.md

 I am a web developer
 --------------------

 I've learning code last year in many online platform and programming hero.
-Now i am looking for making some projects and continue my learning about more details.
+Now i am trying for making some projects and continue my learning to know more about web design and development.

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [mahmudurr819@gmail.com](mailto:mahmudurr819@gmail.com)